drishya25bai10633-tech/Intelli-Scholar-Project/README.md

 * `knowledge.pl`: The Prolog Knowledge Base containing prerequisite rules and facts.
 * `statement.md`: Contains the problem statement, project scope, and target users.
 * `README.md`: Project overview and setup instructions.
+* `assets/`: Contains the screenshots to testing of the project.

 🛠️ **Technology Stack**
 * **Language:** Python 3 & Prolog.